-6.1 The Council could have chosen not to adopt the amended SCAUDS as a Supplementary Planning Document.
-However, this would have significantly weakened the Council's ability to control development in terms of securing a high quality of urban design throughout the City Centre, therefore this is not considered to be an acceptable option.
+6.1 The Council could choose not to adopt the amended SCAUDS as a Supplementary Planning Document.
+However, failure to adopt the SCAUDS as an SPD will significantly weaken the Council's ability to control development in terms of securing a high quality of urban design throughout the City Centre, therefore this is not considered to be an acceptable option.